These simple meal planning tips will help you save time, your sanity, and money. It’s a win-win-win!!

-I need to reduce our bill, without making everyone in my family miserable, but still have wiggle room for the occasional extras that make us happy, like a special treat of wild caught salmon or Kalamata olives–kalamata olives make me giddy.
+My goal is to reduce our bill, without making everyone in my family miserable, yet still have wiggle room for the occasional extras that make us happy.

-3 Reasons Why You Should Plan Your Meals:
+3 Reasons Why You Should Be Meal Planning:

 1. Meal Planning Saves Time.